-- Copy the student resource sheet on pages 2 & 3 and hand it out to your students several days before the performance. - Discuss the information About the Performance & Artists on pages 4-7 with your students. - Read to your students from About the Art Form on page 8 and Historical Context on page 14. - Engage your students in two or more of the activities on pages 19-22. - Reflect with your students by asking them guiding questions, found on pages 2,4 & 8. - Immerse students further into the art form by using the glossary and resource sections on pages 17 & 22.
+- Copy the Student Resource Sheet on pages 2 & 3 and hand it out to your students several days before the performance. - Discuss the information About the Performance & Artists on pages 4-7 with your students. - Read to your students from About the Art Form on page 8 and Historical Context on page 14. - Engage your students in two or more of the Learning Activities on pages 19-22. - Reflect with your students by asking them Guiding Questions, found on pages 2,4 & 8. - Immerse students further into the art form by using the glossary and resource sections on pages 17 & 22.